 Typically, someone is manually tracking, actioning, and chasing the patient for details right up until the provider sees the patient.
 This view of patient engagement is limited, inefficient, and far from transformative.

-What to look for in a patient engagement system
+What to look for in a digital patient engagement system

 When assessing patient engagement solutions, think about the complete workflow.
 You want to provide the best patient experience directly to your patients and free up staff time dealing with paperwork, data entry, and tasks.
 This can help both administrative and clinical staff manage care virtually.

 To get ahead of the game, look for systems that can:

 - Improve the convenience of care access through digital appointments and rescheduling, follow-ups, and recalls.
 Send communications when it’s the right time and directly to mobile devices, without logging into an application, keeping the patient connected.

 - Expand patient engagement beyond reminders and rescheduling to include secure information gathering of data identified as missing or outdated from the record before the visit (e.g., insurance collection, privacy, and consent forms), reducing the time and costs associated with retrospective data collection.

 - Pre-empt patient needs and guide them through timely and relevant communications (directions, instructions, educational links, etc.) based on visit type or population, simplifying the interaction and reducing delays.